-Musicians have their priorities well decided – they require really good audio, with video to support the quality audio that they want to put out.
+If you’re a musician, you very well understand the importance of good audio, and the video to support the audio.
 However, there aren’t a lot of good cameras that can record great video with high-quality audio, without putting a hole in your pocket.

 Zoom Q2n-4k: How does it look?